Amr2812/friendsfeed/README.md

   * Send notification on a friendship request
   * Send notification on a friendship request acception

-* Feed Microservice (posts of my friends):
+* Feed (posts of my friends):
-  * Store each user's feed in redis
+  * Store each user's feed using a distributed worker
   * Get feed of a user (autoscroll)

-## Feed Microservice
+## Feed Worker

-It is a microservice that stores each user's feed.
-It communicates with the core monolith and the Redis database.
-It communicates through RabbitMQ.
+It is a distributed worker (nestjs microservice) that stores each user's feed in the PostgreSQL database using Kysely query builder.
+It communicates with the core monolith using RabbitMQ.
 It listens to posts creation events and updates the feed of the friends of the user.
-It uses Request-Response pattern with rabbitmq to send user's feed to the monolith web server.